-Andrew Janco is a Digital Scholarship Librarian and Visiting Assistant Professor in the Writing Program.
-Andy completed his Ph.D. at the University of Chicago and held post-docs at the Pozen Family Center for Human Rights and the Human Rights Institute at the University of Connecticut.
-At Haverford, Andy teaches a course on "Humanitarianism in Theory and Practice."
-He is a current MS/LIS student at the University of Illinois Urbana-Champaign.
+Andrew Janco is a Digital Scholarship Librarian.
+Andy completed his Ph.D. at the University of Chicago and held post-docs at UChicago's Pozen Family Center for Human Rights and the Human Rights Institute at the University of Connecticut.
+He recently completed his M.S. in Library and Information Science at the University of Illinois Urbana-Champaign.

 Andy has a passion for inquiry-driven and community-engaged digital projects.
 He is the co-Director of "New Languages for NLP: Building Linguistic Diversity in the Digital Humanities" an NEH-funded Institute for Advanced Topics in the Digital Humanities at Princeton University.
 He is one of the lead developers working on a digital archive and research application for the Groupo de Apoyo Mutuo; Guatemala's oldest human rights organization.
 He also works on applied machine learning for Humanities and Social Science research.

 When not working, he enjoys spending time with his family in the mountains or hunting mushrooms.
 He makes mead and translates poetry from Russian.